defold/doc/docs/en/manuals/script-properties.md

 In the case where the game object holding the script lives inside a sub-collection, expand the game object node in the collection to select the script.
 :::

-The editor property inspector will automatically show a widget that is feasible for the type of property that you have declared.
-Numbers are entered in text boxes, vectors and quartenions as a set of numbers in boxes, hashes allow you to enter the string that will be hashed and URLs give you a drop down with all _relative_, local (that is, within the same collection) objects and components.
+The editor property inspector will automatically show a widget that is appropriate for the type of property that you have declared.
+Numbers are entered in text boxes, vectors and quaternions as a set of numbers in boxes, hashes allow you to enter the string that will be hashed and URLs give you a drop down with all _relative_, local (that is, within the same collection) objects and components.
 You are still able to enter URL values manually, too.

 ![Property example](images/script_properties/script_properties_example.png)